 After carefulling washing and trimming your natural hair, it’s high time you detangle it.
 What you need to do is follow the end of your hair to the roots with a wide-toothed combo.
 During the weaving process, your breakage and damage will be minimized a lot.
 When your hair is detangled completely, don’t hesitate to use a straightener for easier applying a closure wave.

-Sew in with closure wearing process
+Sew in with closures wearing process

 Sew down from the crown area center